satwikbhasin/text-to-pdf-converter-aws-full-stack/README.md

 ### Note

 Simply open the signed URL in your browser to initiate the download of the specified file from S3.
 Ensure that you have appropriate permissions and that the `key` parameter matches an existing file in your S3 bucket.

-## Requirements Checklist

-### Basic

-- [x] AWS CDK for Managing AWS Infrastructure
-- [x] AWS SDK Javascript V3 for Lambda
-- [x] Followed AWS best practices
-- [x] No SSH or hard-coded parameters
-- [x] Files in S3 are not public
-- [x] No AWS Amplify backend or frontend resource in code
-- [x] Creating a new VM after user submissions to DB
-- [x] Professional code and a reader-friendly README file
-- [x] Confirm availability of backup and rollback procedures.
-- [x] Finished all basic requirements

-### Bonus

-- [x] Frontend hosted on Amplify
-- [X] Used Flowbite TailwindCSS and ReactJS for Responsive UI